Elsa Hosk Shows Off Incredible Figure In Black Bikini On Instagram

 In the photo in question, the Swedish model is donning the brand’s arc two-piece, which consists of a crop racerback tank featuring a halter neckline that ties behind the model’s back.
 Another Instagram photo posted shortly after gives a closer look at the fabric, showing that it consists of a flat knitted top.
 The cut of the bikini shows off a bit of underboob while showcasing Hosk’s incredibly toned abs.

 The Victoria’s Secret Angel teamed her top with a high-waisted bottom in a reverse wide rib that boasts a belt that features a series of silver chains that criss-cross at the front, adding extra sass and sparkle to the otherwise black look.
-Hosk is wearing a pair of black heels with matching silver details on the strap that goes around her ankle, which goes perfectly with the twi-piece.
+Hosk is wearing a pair of black heels with matching silver details on the strap that goes around her ankle, which goes perfectly with the two-piece.

 The 30-year-old model is wearing her signature blonde bob and bangs in a slight side part and down in loose waves that fall onto her shoulders.
 She completed her look with a pair of deep black shades that cover her eyes, making it hard to see whether she is wearing any makeup.

-The post, which Tropic of C shared with its 325,000 Instagram followers, garnered more than 7,100 likes and over 30 comments within just a few hours of having been posted — at the time of this writing.
+The post, which Tropic of C shared with its 325,000 Instagram followers, garnered more than 7,100 likes and over 30 comments within just a few hours of having been posted.
 Users of the social media platform who are fans of the model took to the comments section to praise Hosk’s good looks and ask questions regarding the garment.

 “Where can we get the belt?” one user asked.